atom/atom/docs/creating-a-package.md

 Your package **should** have tests, and if they're placed in the _spec_ directory, they can be run by Atom.

-Under the hood, [Jasmine](https://github.com/pivotal/jasmine) is being used to run to execute the tests, so you can assume that any DSL available there is available to your package as well.
+Under the hood, [Jasmine](https://github.com/pivotal/jasmine) is being used to execute the tests, so you can assume that any DSL available there is available to your package as well.

 # Full Example